dev-bootcamp-2019/final-project-chowryan/README.md

 ### <b>Use a library or extend a contract</b>
 - SafeMath - library from OpenZeppelin
 - ERC20 - WagerToken.sol extends Standard ERC20 token contract from OpenZeppelin

+# Stretch Goals
+- No IPFS
+- Uses upgradable design pattern - Hub and Spoke Topology Design, new contract addresses can be swapped in PredictionMarket.sol and Wager/Oracle contract can be upgraded independently. (https://medium.com/rocket-pool/upgradable-solidity-contract-design-54789205276d)
+- No contracts in Vyper or LLL
+- No uPort
+- No Ethereum Name Service
+- No Oracle service

 # Smart Contracts
 ### PredictionMarket.sol